ogzcode/ogzCode/README.md

 ### Hi there 👋, I'm Oğuzhan
-### I'm Junior Frontend Developer
+### I'm Software Developer
 <hr>

-- 👓 I've been learning Vue.js, React.js and SCSS for a while
+- 🧑‍💼 I work in the field of Front End Technologies(React,Vue,Js)
-- 🏃 I'm practicing with Html Css Js
+- 🎉 I love to support the open source and read code
-- 💪 I want to improve myself in both front-end technologies and UX Design.
+- 📖 I am developing myself at Python and JavaScript Ecosystem
 <hr>

 ### Contact Me